edwinacunav/hiddenchest/README.md

 ### MIDI Support

-Midi support is enabled by default and requires fluidsynth to be present at runtime (not needed for building); if mkxp can't find it at runtime, midi playback is disabled.
+Midi support is enabled by default and requires fluidsynth to be present at runtime (not needed for building); if HiddenChest can't find it at runtime, midi playback is disabled.
 It looks for `libfluidsynth.so.1` on Linux, `libfluidsynth.dylib.1` on OSX and `fluidsynth.dll` on Windows, so make sure to have one of these in your link path.
 If you still need fluidsynth to be hard linked at buildtime, use `CONFIG+=SHARED_FLUID`.
 When building fluidsynth yourself, you can disable almost all options (audio drivers etc.) as they are not used.
-Note that upstream fluidsynth has support for sharing soundfont data between synthesizers (mkxp uses multiple synths), so if your memory usage is very high, you might want to try compiling fluidsynth from git master.
+Note that upstream fluidsynth has support for sharing soundfont data between synthesizers (HiddenChest uses multiple synths), so if your memory usage is very high, you might want to try compiling fluidsynth from git master.

-By default, mkxp switches into the directory where its binary is contained and then starts reading the configuration and resolving relative paths.
+By default, HiddenChest switches into the directory where its binary is contained and then starts reading the configuration and resolving relative paths.
 In case this is undesired (eg. when the binary is to be installed to a system global, read-only location), it can be turned off by adding `DEFINES+=WORKDIR_CURRENT` to qmake's arguments.

 To auto detect the encoding of the game title in `Game.ini` and auto convert it to UTF-8, build with `CONFIG+=INI_ENCODING`.
 Requires iconv implementation and libguess.
-If the encoding is wrongly detected, you can set the "titleLanguage" hint in mkxp.conf.
+If the encoding is wrongly detected, you can set the "titleLanguage" hint in hiddenchest.conf.

 **MRI-Binding**: pkg-config will look for `ruby-2.6.pc`, but you can override the version with `MRIVERSION=2.2` ('2.2' being an example).
 This is the default binding, so no arguments to qmake needed (`BINDING=MRI` to be explicit).